Waste minimisation & food rescue

 By partnering with food rescue organisations, we're able to:

-The equivalent of 8 million meals are provided annually to those who need them most, and it's an initiative our Foodies team take immense pride in.
+Nationally, the equivalent of 6.1 million meals are provided annually to those who need them most.
+In the North Island, we provided more than 4.7 million meals.
+It's an initiative our Foodies team take immense pride in.

 Some of the food rescue organisations we work with, are: